zamfi/cca-programming-electronics-spring-2015/README.md

        You will likely need both `Serial.print` and `Serial.println`.
 The first number should correspond to the value from pin `A0`, and the second from pin `A1`.

     3. Here's a Processing sketch that reads these pairs of numbers from the serial port, and then draws a line from the old coordinate to the new coordinate.
 But it has a bug!
 So it doesn't quite work.
 Fix the bug.
+(Hint: the bug isn't with the `readSerial` function!)

        ```processing
        // Etch-a-Sketch